-Sections 91a (2) no. 3 and 97(2) no. 3 ALNM apply to foreign decisions, respectively, on adoption and on matrimonial matters related to the validity, persistence, and end of marriage.
-Within their scope of application, they provide that Austrian authorities shall refuse to recognise a decision that is irreconcilable with an Austrian decision or with an earlier foreign decision fulfilling the preconditions for recognition in Austria.
+Sections 91a(2) no. 3 and 97(2) no. 3 ALNM apply to foreign decisions, on adoption and on matrimonial matters related to the validity, persistence, and end of marriage, respectively.
+They provide that Austrian authorities shall refuse to recognise a decision that is irreconcilable with an Austrian decision or with an earlier foreign decision fulfilling the preconditions for recognition in Austria.

-Similarly, Section 113(1) no. 3 ALNM governs the enforcement of foreign decisions on parental responsibilities and provides that it shall be refused if such a decision is irreconcilable with a later Austrian decision or a later foreign decision if such decision fulfils the preconditions for recognition in Austria.
-The same is true with respect to Sections 131b and 131e ALMN which govern the recognition and enforcement of foreign decisions on the protection of vulnerable adults and their property.
+Similarly, Section 113(1) no. 3 ALNM governs the enforcement of foreign decisions on parental responsibilities and provides that enforcement shall be refused if such a decision is irreconcilable with a subsequent Austrian decision or a subsequent foreign decision if such decision fulfils the preconditions for recognition in Austria.
+The same is true with respect to Sections 131b and 131e ALMN, which govern the recognition and enforcement of foreign decisions on the protection of vulnerable adults and their property.

-Bilateral treaties typically provide that recognition of a foreign executory title may be refused because of a pending domestic proceeding on the same subject matter which was commenced in Austria before it was commenced in the other state, e.g., Article 5 no. 3 of the bilateral treaty between Austria and Israel and Article 4 no. 3 of the respective treaty with Tunisia.
+Bilateral treaties typically provide that recognition of a foreign executory title may be refused due to a pending domestic proceeding on the same subject matter which was commenced in Austria before it was commenced in the other state, e.g., Article 5 no. 3 of the bilateral treaty between Austria and Israel and Article 4 no. 3 of the respective treaty with Tunisia.

-The AEA itself does not address the circumstance of an earlier executory title as a separate ground for rejecting the creditor's request for leave for enforcement.
-However, pursuant to Section 411(2) in conjunction to 230(3) ACCP, the res judicata effect of an executory title applies at any stage of the proceedings conducted in Austria, i.e., it must be considered even by an appellate court reviewing a conflicting first instance decision.
-Recently, the Austrian Supreme Court expressly confirmed that this applies also with respect to recognised foreign executory titles.
-For a detailed discussion of this decision, please see the answer to question 5.1 below.
+The AEA itself does not address the circumstance of an earlier executory title as a separate ground for rejecting the creditor's request for a leave for enforcement.
+However, pursuant to Section 411(2) in conjunction with Section 230(3) ACCP, the res judicata effect of an executory title applies at any stage of the proceedings conducted in Austria, i.e., it must be considered even by an appellate court reviewing a conflicting first instance decision.
+Recently, the Austrian Supreme Court expressly confirmed that this also applies with respect to recognised foreign executory titles (see also question 5.1 below).